Questions about the study

 Carl von Ossietzky University wants to prepare its students for the professional world in the best possible way.
 The successes are impressive: 90 % of its graduates are employed after successful graduation (incl. traineeship and doctorate), more than half (55 %) have succeeded in starting a career in less than one month after graduation, a quarter (26 %) within the first three months.3 The university itself offers doctoral programmes, five of which are in the field of sustainability: STEM4 Learning in Informal Spaces (GINT), Environmental Economics and Sustainability Management, Renewable Energy Systems Integration, Environmental Sciences and Biodiversity, and Renewable Energy.

-The doctoral programme "Environmental Economics and Sustainability Management" is part of the Graduate School of Social Sciences and Humanities (3GO) and the School II of Computing Science, Economics and Law at the University of Oldenburg.
-The aim of this doctoral programme is to deepen interdisciplinary expertise in one's own field of environmental economics and sustainability management as well as in related fields as a basis for one's own research.
-Doctoral students acquire interdisciplinary and career-promoting skills that should enable them to collaborate internationally in current scientific research.
+The PhD programme in “Environmental Economics and Sustainability Management” is based at the Graduate School of Social Sciences and Humanities (3GO) and Faculty II for Computer Science, Economics and Law at the Carl von Ossietzky University of Oldenburg.
+The aim of this doctoral programme is to deepen interdisciplinary expertise in the specific field of environmental economics and sustainability management, as well as in related fields, as a basis for the candidate’s own research.
+Doctoral candidates acquire interdisciplinary and career-enhancing skills designed to enable them to participate in current scientific research at an international level.

-To the doctoral programme "Environmental Economics and Sustainability Management"
+About the doctoral programme in “Environmental Economics and Sustainability Management”

-The "Shaping the Future" doctoral programme is also offered by the Graduate School of Social Sciences and Humanities (3GO) and is dedicated to critically observing and accompanying the digital transformation.
-The aim is to examine the designs of a digital future in an interdisciplinary dialogue, to shed light on their form in various genres and media and to understand the shaping power of these scenarios that is already effective in the present.
-With a reflexive approach, the programme promotes critical digital competence and enables the reflective participation and co-design of various social actors in shaping the digital future.
-It combines subject-specific supervision with the acquisition of interdisciplinary key qualifications and integrates knowledge transfer and science communication formats in close cooperation with the Jade University of Applied Sciences.
-This ensures that young researchers receive excellent supervision to prepare them for career paths within and outside academia.
+The PhD programme “Shaping the Future” is also offered by the Graduate School of Social Sciences and Humanities (3GO) and is dedicated to the critical observation and analysis of the digital transformation.
+The aim is to examine visions of a digital future through interdisciplinary dialogue, to explore their manifestations across various genres and media, and to understand the formative power of these scenarios that is already at work in the present.
+Adopting a reflexive approach, the programme fosters critical digital literacy and enables various social actors to participate in and help shape the digital future in a reflective manner.
+It combines specialist supervision with the acquisition of interdisciplinary key skills and, in close collaboration with Jade University, integrates formats for knowledge transfer and science communication.
+This ensures excellent academic support for early-career researchers as they prepare for career paths both within and outside academia.

 Research Training Group “Teacher Education 2040”

-Doctoral students conduct research in seven thematically focused research fields under the supervision of teams of university lecturers from at least two fields (didactics, educational sciences, specialised sciences).
-Among the predefined research fields, there is a direct link to sustainability, particularly in the area of "Climate change in the Northwest".
-The Research Training Group is also characterised by a comprehensive joint qualification programme.
+Doctoral candidates conduct research in seven thematically focused research fields, supervised by teams of university lecturers from at least two areas (subject didactics, educational science, subject-specific science).
+Among the predefined research fields, the area “Climate Change in the North-West” in particular has a direct link to sustainability.
+The Research Training Group is further distinguished by a comprehensive joint training programme.